Bayer Fellowship Program

 The program comprises the following scholarships:

-- Otto Bayer Scholarships for students studying selected natural science and engineering disciplines
+- The Otto Bayer scholarship supports students studying natural sciences and engineering

-- Carl Duisberg Scholarships for students of human and veterinary medicine
+- The Carl Duisberg scholarship supports students of human and veterinary medicine

-- Kurt Hansen Scholarships for students training to become science teachers
+- The Kurt Hansen scholarship enables students training to become science teachers

 The regular Bayer Fellowship Program is complemented by special additional offerings, which currently comprise:

-- The Bayer Deutschlandstipendien – as part of the German government’s national Scholarship Program Act, the foundation sponsors 100 talented students of natural sciences or engineering at 23 German universities
+- Bayer Deutschlandstipendien: As part of the German government’s national Scholarship Program Act, the foundation sponsors 100 talented students of natural sciences or engineering at 23 German universities

-- The Bayer Lindau Fellowships – the foundation enables selected young scientists from around the world to take part in the Nobel Laureate Meetings in Lindau
+- Bayer Lindau Fellowships: The foundation enables selected young scientists from around the world to take part in the Nobel Laureate Meetings in Lindau

-- The Bayer Science Teens Fellowships – the foundation enables schoolchildren to take part in an international science camp on environmental protection and sustainability
+- Bayer Science Teens Fellowships: The foundation enables schoolchildren to take part in an international science camp on environmental protection and sustainability

-- The Bayer-Humboldt Research Fellowships – the foundation enables 10 international PostDoc research scientists from the Life Sciences, Chemistry and Pharmaceutics to conduct research assignments at scientific institutions in Germany – the program runs in Cooperation with the Alexander-von-Humboldt-Foundation
+- Bayer-Humboldt Research Fellowships: The foundation enables 10 international PostDoc research scientists from the Life Sciences, Chemistry and Pharmaceutics to conduct research assignments at scientific institutions in Germany – the program runs in Cooperation with the Alexander-von-Humboldt-Foundation